Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/README.md

 > Note: Either `admin_password` or `admin_ssh_key` must be specified.

  - `patch_assessment_mode` - (Optional) Specifies the mode of VM Guest Patching for the virtual machines that are associated to the Orchestrated Virtual Machine Scale Set.
 Possible values are `AutomaticByPlatform` or `ImageDefault`.
-Defaults to `ImageDefault`.
+Defaults to `AutomaticByPlatform`.

 > Note: If the `patch_assessment_mode` is set to `AutomaticByPlatform` then the `provision_vm_agent` field must be set to true.

  - `patch_mode` - (Optional) Specifies the mode of in-guest patching of this Windows Virtual Machine.
 Possible values are `ImageDefault` or `AutomaticByPlatform`.
-Defaults to `ImageDefault`.
+Defaults to `AutomaticByPlatform`.
 For more information on patch modes please see the [product documentation](https://docs.microsoft.com/azure/virtual-machines/automatic-vm-guest-patching#patch-orchestration-modes).

 > Note: If `patch_mode` is set to `AutomaticByPlatform` the `provision_vm_agent` must be set to `true` and the `extension` must contain at least one application health extension.